Local Rules & Etiquette

 Play must not commence on the 1st tee if the ridge across the 1st/18th is not visible from the tee.

-The badger and bird damage on the fairways is to be treated as an abnormal ground condition and rule 25-1b applies; the player may lift the ball and drop it without penalty within one club length of and not nearer the hole than the nearest point of relief.
+Any badger or bird damage on the course is to be treated as an abnormal ground condition and rule 25-1b applies; the player may lift the ball and drop it without penalty within one club length of and not nearer the hole than the nearest point of relief.

 1. Preferred lies/Winter rules